Picture by Bill Oxford

 - The sabotage of important systems or infrastructure leading to impairment of commercial operations or impeding good manufacturing practices;

-Nation states have several options to achieve these objectives – external hacking is only one of them.
-Next we discuss several legal means often employed to obtain highly-prized research.
+Nation-states have several options to achieve these objectives – external hacking is only one of them.
+Next, we discuss several legal means often employed to obtain highly-prized research.

 Legitimate gains?
 Obtaining insider access to IP through foreign direct investment (FDI) and nontraditional collectors

 In response to this heightened threat, the European Council (EC) has issued guidelines to strengthen foreign investment screening during the current public health crisis and related economic downturn.
-The guidelines encourage all states to set up an FDI mechanism to address foreign acquisition or control of particular businesses, infrastructures or technologies that create a risk to security in the EU.
+The guidelines encourage all states to set up an FDI mechanism to address foreign acquisition or control of particular businesses, infrastructures or technologies that threaten security in the EU.
 Several countries hardest hit by the virus have also issued stronger FDI restrictions, including Italy, Spain and France.
 These EC guidelines serve as a temporary measure until the EU FDI Screening Regulation takes effect on 11 October 2020.

 Foreign actors are also increasingly employing non-traditional collectors to target and influence organisations.
 These collectors include students, visiting scientists, scholars, and businesspersons, making it increasingly difficult to assess who to trust.
 China’s renowned Thousand Talents Programme (TPP), which recruits overseas researchers to send their skills and knowledge back to China, is but one of 200 talent programmes in the country.
-Intelligence officials have been vocal about their use for espionage and high-visibility prosecutions of talent plan members have caused the Chinese government to remove public information about these programs and their participants, making screening for members difficult.
-A satisfactory resolution to this dilemma remains elusive but recent cases underscore the need for enhanced due diligence.
+Intelligence officials have been vocal about their use for espionage, and high-visibility prosecutions of talent plan members have caused the Chinese government to remove public information about these programs and their participants, making screening for members difficult.
+A satisfactory resolution to this dilemma remains elusive, but recent cases underscore the need for enhanced due diligence.

-Insider threats within biotechnology pose risks for organizations…and society
+Insider threats within biotechnology pose risks for organizations…and society.

 The risk of loss of critical assets due to insiders is significantly underestimated by most companies.
 This can be especially true during a pandemic lockdown that forces leaders to make difficult decisions regarding staffing levels despite financial support from governments.
 The resulting uncertainty has added stress to workers that may already be dealing with difficult work environments at home.
-These conditions create an elevated threat for several damaging insider behaviors:
+These conditions create an elevated threat for several damaging insider behaviours:

 - Employees experiencing stress may accidentally leak sensitive data or dangerously mishandle the actual viruses themselves;